XRPLF/xrpl.js/docs/index.md

 *options.* signAs | [address](#address) | *Optional* The account that the signature should count for in multisigning. secret | secret string | *Optional* The secret of the account that is initiating the transaction.
 (This field is exclusive with keypair).

+Please note that when this method is used for multisigning, the `options` parameter is not *Optional* anymore.
+It will be compulsary.
+See the multisigning example in this section for more details.

 ### Return Value

 This method returns an object with the following structure: